Alana Stewart

-Early life
+Early life and education

-Born Alana Kaye Collins in San Diego, she grew up in Nacogdoches, Texas, and Houston, before heading to New York to become a model.
-She claimed to have grown up in poverty.
+Born Alana Kaye Collins in San Diego, California, she grew up in Nacogdoches, Texas, and Houston, Texas, before heading to New York to become a model.
+She said she grew up in poverty.
 Collins signed with Ford Models and traveled to Los Angeles for many television and commercial appearances.

-Acting career
+Career

-In the early 1970s, she began an acting career.
-Her first role was a bit part in the biographical film Evel Knievel, which starred her then-husband, George Hamilton.
-She later made guest appearances on television shows such as The Bionic Woman, Fantasy Island, Hart to Hart and The Love Boat.
+Stewart began her acting career in the early 1970s.
+Her first role was a bit part in the 1971 biographical film Evel Knievel, which starred her then-husband, George Hamilton.
+She later made guest appearances on television shows, including The Bionic Woman, Fantasy Island, Hart to Hart and The Love Boat.

-In 1995, she and ex-husband George Hamilton hosted their own syndicated talk show, George & Alana.
+In 1995, she and ex-husband, George Hamilton, hosted their own syndicated talk show, George & Alana.
 The series was cancelled the following year.

 In 2003, Stewart was a contestant in the ABC reality series I'm a Celebrity...Get Me Out of Here!

-From 2006 to 2009, Stewart filmed and produced an Emmy-nominated 90-minute documentary, "Farrah's Story", chronicling her friend and fellow model Farrah Fawcett's battle with cancer.
+From 2006 to 2009, Stewart filmed and produced an Emmy Award–nominated, ninety-minute documentary, Farrah's Story, chronicling her friend and fellow model Farrah Fawcett's battle with cancer.

 In 2012, she guest-starred in an episode of the Caruso|Portier web series DeVanity as Claudia Muller, the mother of Lara Muller DeVanity and Dr. Portia Muller Roth.